schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sperm

-A cooling equipment operator fills a poultry at a opening.
+A cooling equipment operator fills a poultry at an opening.

 ## Resultant Folklore